First trip to Walt Disney World

 The most important thing is to do your homework and make a plan.
 (Dad will help.)

 PS.
-If you are ready to dump that greedy travel agent (just kidding), why not let Dad help you with your plans.
-Dad's a certifiable ... oops, certified Disney Travel Agent and loves helping people with their trips.
-Just bop over to the Let Dad Do It page
+If you are ready to dump that greedy travel agent (just kidding), come and let my good friends at Destinations handle your details for you.
+They are certified Disney Travel Agents and they love helping people with their trips.
+Just bop over to the Destinations to Travel page

-and let the old Dad give you a hand.
+and let Dad's partners give you a hand.